Family Food on the Table

 My kids have really taken to them too, especially my daughter.
 She loves potatoes all the ways - like me! - and she really adores some creamy, smooth, buttery mashed potatoes.

-(And for my fellow potato lovers, also check out these mashed sweet potatoes.)
+(And for my fellow potato lovers, check out these mashed sweet potatoes.
+Or ALL of our potato side dishes.)

 A bowl of creamy mashed potatoes with a pat of butter on top and green napkins underneath with a sprig of parsley to the side

-We’ve got melted butter of course, we’ve also got milk or heavy cream (either works) plus some cream cheese to really take the flavor over the top.
+We've got melted butter of course, as well as milk or heavy cream (either works) plus some cream cheese to really take the flavor over the top.

 Oh, and if you are planning these for Thanksgiving and you are worried about space on your stove and juggling lots of things, definitely check out my Instant Pot mashed potatoes.
 They are foolproof and just as creamy and delicious as this classic version.